 At this stage of the application, a Solicitor is not needed.
 You’ll only be dealing with your mortgage lender if you’re finding the mortgage for yourself.
 If you’re opting for using a mortgage broker to find the best mortgage deal, they will be important during this stage.

 7. Find your solicitor

 Conveyancing is the process of moving legal ownership from one party to another.
 Many people use a Solicitor as the matter can get quite complicated.
+Our team of residential property solicitors will assist you in handling all the legal aspects of buying, selling, or transferring ownership of residential properties.
 A Solicitor will:

 As much of conveyancing is carried out remotely, don’t feel like you need to choose a local Solicitor.

 Stamp duty is the tax you pay to the government when you’re buying a home.
 The seller does not pay stamp duty.
 The amount you pay depends on how much your property is worth.